J535D165/cbsodata/README.rst

 Pandas users
 ~~~~~~~~~~~~

-Convert the result into a pandas DataFrame.
+The package works well with Pandas.
+Convert the result easily into a pandas
+DataFrame with the code below.

 .. code:: python